cDillanb/RoR2-guide/README.md

 * Users can log in
 * Users can find info for items/characters
 * Users can check off challenges they have completed/ characters they have unlocked
+* Users can see their overall progress in challenges
 * Users can view details about items, characters, and challenges